-Among worldwide MBA programs, FT’s 2017 ranking puts Sloan at 13th along with Haas.
-In US News’ list of 2018 Best Business Schools in the US, Sloan is at number 4 along with Kellogg and Stanford.
+Among worldwide MBA programs, FT’s 2020 ranking puts Sloan at 6th in Global MBA standards.
+In US News’ list of 2022 Best Business Schools in the US, Sloan is at number 5.

 MIT Sloan professors are renowned experts in their fields who raise the academic discussion and corporate practice of business management theories to high levels.
 They are regularly featured in the media for their studies and receive top honors.

 Among Sloan faculty members are company executives, economists, public policy experts, and entrepreneurs.
 David Schmittlein, former Wharton professor, is the Dean and has served Sloan since 2007.

 The two-year, full-time MBA is Sloan’s flagship program.
 The school also runs the Sloan Fellows Program (12-month, full-time executive MBA program), Executive MBA (20-month executive-schedule program for midcareer professionals), nondegree executive education programs, undergraduate programs, the Visiting Fellows Program, the Leaders for Global Operations Program (two-year, dual-degree business and master’s in engineering), Master of Finance, Master of Business Analytics, Master of Science in Management Studies, System Design in Management program, and a doctoral program.

 After the first-semester core, students create their own course of study, choosing from tracks or certificate options in tune with their interests and career goals.
 Students can opt for either an MBA or, if they complete an optional thesis, a Master of Science in Management degree.